marianemcgrath/pfda/assignment/README.md

 [DataCamp] (https://www.datacamp.com/)

 All code in the assignment folder has been referenced and including AI prompts when required.
-**Population distribution graph was created by the author, using  and beautified with the help of Claude.
+**Population distribution graph was created by the author of this project (because I really, wanted to, and used it as my Christmas wish).
+Using [Stack Overflow](https://stackoverflow.com/questions/63619776/population-pyramid-with-python-and-seaborn_), [Medium](https://maciejtarsa.medium.com/plotting-a-population-pyramid-in-python-52be034968b0), [CodersColumn](https://coderzcolumn.com/tutorials/data-science/population-pyramid-chart-using-matplotlib) and beautified with the help of Claude AI.

 ---